daria-serkova/aws-cdk/documents-services/documents-management-solution/architecture/documents-storage-and-retrieval/README.md

 6. **S3:** Provides scalable and durable storage for documents, enabling secure upload, retrieval, and management of document files.
 7. **DynamoDB:** Serves as the primary database for storing and querying document metadata, supporting fast and reliable access to document information based on various criteria.
 8. **CloudWatch:** Monitors and logs the entire document storage and retrieval process, offering real-time insights, alerts, and detailed errors trails for troubleshooting and performance optimization.
+9. **KMS (Key Management Service):** Provides encryption at rest and in transit, ensuring that sensitive documents and metadata are securely encrypted using managed keys.
+This enhances the security and compliance of document storage and retrieval processes.

 ## Secure Storage